 A dust devil charges down the swap-meet walkway and stirs the shop's neatly displayed sunglasses, silver trinkets, and daisy-happy pillows.
 A fleeting hippy prism half obscured by dust refracts from a store across the way, and it's gone.
-Cosmic kitsch on a bizarrely warm day in late January.
+Cosmic kitsch on a bizarrely warm January day.

-Shop proprietor Abelardo "Abe" Caraasco rushes from behind his counter to retrieve sunglasses flung to the squall.
+Shop proprietor Abelardo "Abe" Caraasco hurries from behind his counter to retrieve sunglasses flung to the squall.
 "Yesterday I had three sunglasses stolen," he shouts.
 "What are you going to do?"

-A moment later, Abe's conversing effortlessly in Spanish and English, counting change for a customer's new necklace, surrounded by a wall of hats, perfumes, expansive machined rugs and umbrellas.
+A moment later, Abe's conversing effortlessly in Spanish and English, counting change for a customer's new necklace, surrounded by a wall of hats, perfumes and umbrellas.
 In the last two hours, a few dozen customers of assorted sizes, ages and nationalities strolled in, obliged mild curiosities, and left.
 A precious few spent cash.

-Abe began at the Tanque Verde Swap Meet five years ago selling things on a single table from home, then two, and "it grew from there.”
-Now he rents this unnamed storefront and it’s stocked full of sparkly goods, either purchased from a California wholesaler, or brought from his Oaxaca, Mexico homeland.
+Abe’s manning his storefront at the Tanque Verde Swap Meet.
+He began here five years ago selling things on a single table he hauled from home, then two, and "it grew from there.”
+Now it’s a shop stocked of sparkly goods purchased from a California wholesaler or brought from his Oaxaca, Mexico homeland.
 His prize ponies are the real silver chains and several handmade rugs.
-But the business isn't easy, waning alongside swap-meet culture.

 Stuck in Mexico City, they starved, slept where they could, and hustled masonry work for cash.

 You don't go home, Abe told himself.
 You die trying.